ChaimaaeMsaad/Data-Science/Machine_Learning/Classification/Azheimer's Classification/README.md

 ## Code
-The code in this repository includes data preprocessing, image augmentation, model creation and evaluation using CNNs, and transfer learning techniques.
-The CNN models are implemented using the Keras API in Tensorflow.
-Transfer learning is performed using pre-trained CNN models such as VGG and ResNet.
+The code in this repository includes data preprocessing, image augmentation, model creation, and evaluation using various machine learning techniques.
+The models implemented include:

+    Convolutional Neural Networks (CNN) using the Keras API in TensorFlow:
+        The CNN architecture consists of multiple convolutional layers with ReLU activation, max pooling layers, and dense layers, designed to classify stages of dementia.

+    Naive Bayes models with and without PCA for probabilistic classification.

+    K-Nearest Neighbors (KNN) using PCA for dimensionality reduction.

+    Random Forest classifiers with PCA for ensemble learning.

 ## Results
 Keras Model Results: